CryHavok01/recipe-website/README.md

 $ yarn run migrate:latest
 $ yarn run db:seed
 ```
-Run the website on a local server by using the following commant in the terminal under /server:
+Run the website on a local server by using the following command in the terminal under /server:
 ```
 $ yarn run dev
 ```